 For drinking water production, an installation was designed based on a multi-barrier principle to always ensure drinking water quality.
 This included course particle filtration, sand filtration, activated carbon, ultrafiltration and LED-UV for final disinfection.
 Depending on the quality and presence of potentially harmful ions, an ion exchange and remineralization could be applied as well.
 The estimated consumption of drinking water was about 5 m³ per day.

 After design of the drinking water installation, a preliminary economic assessment compared the potential savings of tap water with the investment and operational costs of the treatment installation.
-Considering the savings on tap water, more specifically the drinking water component of the water bill in this case (€1.8 m-3), the investment cost, operational cost and taking into account inflation, the return on investment was estimated at about 16-17 years.
+Considering the savings on tap water, more specifically the drinking water component of the water bill in this case (€1.8 m-3), the investment cost, operational cost, and taking into account inflation, the return on investment was estimated and aligned with the client's management team.

 For the new construction of Montea in Lummen, it is feasible to be self-sufficient in terms of water supply because of the large roof surface area compared to the expected water consumption.
 Producing drinking water from rainwater is technologically feasible.
 However, for relatively small-scale consumption (5 m³ per day), the return on investment was preliminarily estimated at about 16-17 years.